bart-kroon/TM1/doc/configuring.md

     * 2: test ID,
     * 3: number of output frames,
     * 4: view or pose trace name,
-    * 5, 6, 7: frame width and height, and video format.
+    * 5, 6, 7: frame width, frame height, and video format.
 * **outputViewportTexturePathFmt**: the path format of the texture (color) video data of the rendered viewport, produced by the Decoder or Renderer, with the same placeholders as `outputViewportGeometryPathFmt`.
 * **outputTexturePathFmt**: the path format of the uncompressed texture (color) video data of an MPI sequence, produced by the MPI converter, with the same placeholders as `inputGeometryPathFmt`.
 * **outputTransparencyPathFmt**: the path format of the uncompressed transparency (alpha) video data of an MPI sequence, produced by the MPI converter, with the same placeholders as `inputGeometryPathFmt`.